paul-bokelman/prs/README.md

 ## How it works

-The system is composed of a react website, an express server, and a micro-controller.
-The micro-controller is connected to a few buttons and LED's that each dispatch different events through a websocket to the server.
-The server then broadcasts the event to all connected clients.
-The clients then update their state and display the new state to the user.
-With the system you can move through the current tasks and mark them as completed without ever having to touch your computer.
-In order to stimulate the user to provide incentive to complete the tasks, the system uses a combination of a big red arcade button and a randomized retro completion sound to provide a sense of accomplishment.
+The system comprises a React website, an Express server, and a micro-controller.
+Connected to the micro-controller are several buttons and LEDs, each triggering distinct events sent through a WebSocket to the server.
+Subsequently, the server broadcasts these events to all connected clients, which then update their state and present the new state to the user.
+With this setup, users can progress through their current tasks and mark them as completed without needing to interact directly with their computer.

+To motivate users and incentivize task completion, the system employs a combination of a large red arcade button and a randomly selected retro completion sound.
+This approach aims to instill a sense of accomplishment and encourage users to stay engaged with their tasks.

 ## The Hardware